Theory of Corruption: Reducing Corruption with Rubinshtein

 Some corruptions are natural, or an inevitable feature of life.
 For example, those who lose their childlike innocence become mature by the corruption of their childish purity, which is caused by experiencing life.
 Making your teeth dirty is also a form of corruption, even though it is only a result of eating, which is necessary for one's survival.

 Even exercise is technically the destruction of your muscles.
 You get stronger not when exercising, but when resting after it.
 You "sacrifice" some of your muscle mass to gain even more mass.
-You "corrupt" the current verison of your body by harming it positively.
+You "corrupt" the current version of your body by harming it positively.
 This leads to pain, which is normal, despite much of morality having to do with the overall reduction of human suffering.
 If anything, accepting pain can reduce the overall suffering being felt.

 Just because some corruptions are natural does not mean that some of them should be overlooked.
 It is human nature to be corrupted by the impurity of life and society, and to be prone to temptations by said life and society.
 Surely it is far better than being sheltered from reality?